Adaptive Correspondence Scoring for Unsupervised Medical Image Registration: Methods

-The scoring estimator $g_\phi(\cdot)$ predicts a soft map to show the degree of correspondence existence from the target image as $\hat{S}=g_\phi(I_t)$.
-During training, the scoring estimator is optimized alternatingly with the displacement estimator $f_\theta(\cdot)$ under the following self-supervised correspondence scoring (scs) objective
+\textbf{Unsupervised correspondence scoring.} The scoring estimator $g_\phi(\cdot)$ predicts a soft map to show the degree of correspondence existence from the target image as $\hat{S}=g_\phi(I_t)$.
+During training, the scoring estimator is optimized alternatingly with the displacement estimator $f_\theta(\cdot)$ under the following unsupervised correspondence scoring (ucs) objective

 \cref{eq:scoring_data} encourages the estimator to assign a lower score to regions with higher error residuals computed using the displacement estimated by $f_\theta(\cdot)$.
-However, minimizing \cref{eq:scoring_data} alone will lead to a degenerate solution where all scores are zeros.
-Thus, proper regularization is needed to prevent the estimator from such a solution.
+Note that $\hat{u}$ is detached by stop gradient operator $\lfloor\cdot\rfloor$ to avoid doubly traversing the computational graph.
+However, minimizing \cref{eq:scoring_data} alone will lead to a trivial solution where all scores are zeros.
+Thus, proper regularization is needed to prevent the estimator from learning such a solution.